Aviation Investigation Report A16W0126

-On departure from CYZU, C-GHHU weighed 3101 pounds, and the density altitudeFootnote 26 was 2600 feet above sea level (ASL).
-At the time of the accident, C-GHHU weighed 2583 pounds, and the density altitude was 3900 feet ASL.
-At the time of the occurrence, the helicopter was operating outside of the "avoid" areas on the height/velocity diagram (Appendix B).
+On departure from CYZU, C-GHHU weighed 3101 pounds, and the density altitudeFootnote 27 was 2600 feet above sea level.
+At the time of the accident, C-GHHU weighed 2583 pounds, and the density altitude was 3900 feet above sea level.
+At the time of the occurrence, the helicopter was operating outside of the “avoid” areas on the height/velocity diagram (Appendix B).

 1.6.8 Engine relight system

 C-GHHU was equipped with an after-market engine relight systemFootnote 29 consisting of the electrical controller box (located in the engine compartment), a circuit breaker, and a switch (located in the instrument panel).
 An OFF–ARM switch controls the system.
 In the OFF position, the engine relight system is turned off.
 In the ARM position, the system will automatically engage the field/igniter relay if the power turbine rpm (N2) tachometer generator drops to 96% or below.
 Engagement of the field/igniter relay supplies a spark to the spark igniter assembly to attempt an engine relight.
 The system will automatically disengage when the gas producer rpm (N1) drops below 55%.

 The Bell 206B RFM supplement for the engine relight system states that the system must be in the ARM position prior to operating the helicopter in falling or blowing snow conditions.
 There are no limitations for arming the system for all flight operations.